jstarr25/bookbot/README.md

-Bookbot is my first project
+Bookbot is my first project which is a program that takes a text file and counts all the words in the file, it then sorts the words by the number of times they appear in the file and prints the results to the console.